 Top Three Tips for Successful Funding Applications

 I have worked across Government, Corporate and non-profit sectors for the last 20 years.
-Throughout my career I have both submitted and reviewed thousands of funding applications and been a part of many Selection Panels making decisions about where to allocate funding- most recently as part of the Selection Panel for Dreamstarter by ING.
+Throughout my career, I have both submitted and reviewed thousands of funding applications and been a part of many Selection Panels making decisions about where to allocate funding- including as part of the Selection Panel for Dreamstarter by ING.

 Here are my top three tips for what it takes to be successful in your funding application.